FelipePDS/nps/README.md

 <h2 id="about">:thought_balloon: About</h2>
 <p>
-    The construction of this NPS API was to facilitate the process of calculating some evaluation, being modifiable to the environment and the subject that will be used.
+    The construction of this NPS (Net Promoter Score) API was to facilitate the process of calculating some evaluation, being modifiable to the environment and the subject that will be used. <br>
+    The process is based on 3 things as a basis: <br>
+    The customer, survey, and customer evaluation, <br>
+    The customer with the login made to stay on the evaluation screen, the survey will have a title, a description asking him to evaluate and he will put his evaluation, so that it is saved. <br>
+    See the following example ...
 </p>

 <h3 id="how-it-works-the-api">Example of How it Works</h3>